aspnet/AuthSamples/samples/VirtualSchemes.Basic/README.md

 3. You should be redirected back to /Home/MyClaims which will output a few user claims from the cookie
 4. Now try going to /api/Home/MyClaims which will output a different set of claims (from the Api scheme)

-Startup.cs is the most interesting classes in the sample.
+Startup.cs is the most interesting class in the sample.